himoacs/solace_kdb_whitepaper/whitepaper.md

 #### Integration

 As your business continues to grow, you overal architecture starts consisting of multiple components from different vendors.
 For example, you have an HR management system for your growing workforce to manage payroll, a payments system for managing transactions, a reporting system for daily/monthly/quarterly/annual reports, a ticketing system for customer support and many more.
-Each of these systems produces valuable data that needs to be shared with other services.
+Each of these systems produces valuable data that needs to be shared with other services instead of kept in silos.
 For example, your payments data needs to be shared with the reporting system to generate reports.

 Each of these systems can be written in different languages such as Java, Python, and C++.
 They might also support different messaging protocols such as AMQP and MQTT.
 How do you make sure you can easily leverage the data produced by these systems and make it available to any service that needs it.
 How do you break down these silos and liberate your data?

 Event brokers allow you to easily integrate different applications/systems together.
 A core feature of event brokers is protocol translation which means you can use different APIs written in different languages and publish/consume data using different protocols.
 For example, your publisher can use Java to publish data using the MQTT protocol to the broker and your subscriber can use Python to consume the data using AMQP protocol.
 The broker handles the protocol translation from MQTT to AMQP for you so different teams in your organization can continue to use the tech stack that suits their requirements.

+Integration is a critical advantage of using an event broker as it enables digital transformation by allowing companies to connect their internal systems and facilitate flow of data between these systems.

 ## Using Pub/Sub with kdb+